26 Things You Should Avoid Wearing On A Plane

 Your favorite outfit

 You might have some magical idea of what it would be like to touch down at your destination while decked out in the most unforgettable outfit ever.
-Unfortunately, it's a terrible idea to wear your favorite outfit on an airplane, regardless of where you're headed.
-There's no denying the fact that you probably look absolutely fabulous when you're all dressed up in your favorite top, bottoms, and accessories.
+However, it's a terrible idea to wear your favorite outfit on an airplane, regardless of where you're headed.
+There's no denying the fact that you look absolutely fabulous when you're all dressed up in your favorite top, bottoms, and accessories, but at the end of the day, airplanes aren't the most hygienic places ever.

 Advertisement